mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Options
-Armor: Armor: Armor can be increased by 5, which increases the drone or robot’s cost by 25%.
+Armor: Armor: Armor can be increased by 5, which increases the drone or robot's cost by 25%.

 Integral System:Integral System: Certain devices can be built into drones or robots by increasing the cost of the device by +50%.
 Popular choices